zacanger/trash/README.md

 ## Status

 It works fine, I'm using it right now.
+See the TODO section.

 ## What does it look like?